MTrajK/dotnet-projects/DotNet.MCP/LocalFileMCPServer/README.md

 3. Save the Configuration File and Restart Claude Desktop
    * Save the ***claude_desktop_config.json*** file.
-   * Completely quit and restart the Claude Desktop application for the changes to take effect.
+   * Completely quit and restart the Claude Desktop application for the changes to take effect (not just by clicking X on the app, right click and Quit on the Claude Desktop icon from the Notification area).

 4. Verify the Server Connection
    * After restarting, look for a **search and tools** in the bottom-left part of the conversation input box.